freesasa/freesasa-python/README.md

 [![Travis build status](https://travis-ci.org/freesasa/freesasa-python.svg?branch=master)](https://travis-ci.org/freesasa/freesasa-python)

 The module provides Python bindings for the [FreeSASA C Library](https://github.com/mittinatten/freesasa).
 It works with Python 2.7 and 3.4+, on Linux, Mac OS X and Windows.
+Still in pre-release until the documentation is ready, for now see http://freesasa.github.io/doxygen/Python.html.

 It can be installed using
 ~~~~sh
 pip install freesasa
 ~~~~
+Adding the flag `--pre` is necessary on some platforms to install it before the stable release is available.

 Developers can clone the library, and then build the module by the following
 ~~~~sh